Computational Indistinguishability between Quantum States and Its Cryptographic Application: An Application to a Quantum Public-Key Cryptosystem

+Now, suppose that a honest party, called Alice, wishes to send Bob a classical single-bit message securely.
+For this purpose, she first requests Charlie for Bob's encryption key $\rho_{\pi}^{+}$.
+Using this key, she encrypts her secret message into a quantum state $\rho$ (either $\rho_{\pi}^{+}$ or $\rho_{\pi}^{-}$) as a ciphertext and then sends it to Bob through an available insecure quantum channel.
+To eavesdrop Alice's secret message, Eve intercepts Alice's ciphertext $\rho$.
+In addition, since Eve is also a legitimate network user, she can request numerous copies of the encryption key $\rho_{\pi}^{+}$ from Charlie (within a polynomial amount of time).
+Finally, Eve attempts to learn the information involved with Alice's secret message by applying a certain polynomial-time quantum algorithm to the ciphertext $\rho$ as well as a polynomially many copies of the encryption key $\rho_{\pi}^{+}$ obtained from Charlie as supplemental information. \end{quote}

+In the case of classical chosen plaintext attack, all that Eve can collect are Alice's ciphertext and Bob's encryption key.
+Our scenario is a natural generalization of this classical case because Eve obtains only a quantum state representing Alice's encrypted message and copies of a quantum state serving as an encryption key.

+Our scenario demands that the administrator should generate and distribute user's private and public keys.
+In a practical framework of classical PKCs, such a scenario has been frequently used; for example, a governmental agency may be authorized as a third party to handle those user's keys.
+Note that Charlie's distribution of decryption keys is done through the secure channel only once at the key setup.
+With their own single decryption keys, all the users can transmit their messages securely to others a reasonably large number of times, even without any extra secret information shared among them.
+To the contrary, SKCs require the users to share symmetric secret keys between every pair of them.
+Thus, even under this scenario, we can enjoy advantages of PKCs over SKCs that stem from the asymmetry of keys in many-to-many communication.

 Now, we explain our quantum PKC protocol in detail.
-Note that, in our protocol, Alice transmits a single-bit message to Bob using his $O(\log n)$-qubit-long encryption key.
-Our protocol consists of two phases: Bob's key transmission phase and Alice's message transmission phase.
-(See Figure 1.)
+In our protocol, Alice transmits a single-bit message to Bob using an $O(n\log n)$-qubit-long encryption key.
+Our protocol consists of three phases: key setup phase, key transmission phase, and message transmission phase.
+Figure 1 illustrates our protocol.